usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 believes that setting a different compliance date would only delay this essential access and leave people who are deaf or have hearing disabilities at a particular disadvantage in accessing these critical services.
-It also would hinder access for people with a variety of other disabilities, including cognitive disabilities.
-117
+It also would hinder access for people with a variety of other disabilities, including cognitive disabilities. {% fn 117 %}

 The Department believes that the compliance dates set forth in subpart H of this part will give public entities sufficient time to locate captioning resources and implement or